adam-dorin/neutrino-js/docs/future-efforts.md

 ## CSS/SCSS Integration

-Add a way of scaffording some base css for applications that is in line with the overarching goals ( small and performant)
+Add a way of scaffolding some base CSS for applications that is in line with the overarching goals ( small and performant)

 * [Big list of projects](https://css-tricks.com/snippets/css/system-font-stack/)
 * [mourner/dead-simple-grid](https://github.com/mourner/dead-simple-grid)